knedio/calendar-api/readme.md

     Calendar API
 </p>
 <p>
-    I'm using a laravel framework for my calendar.
+    This project is using a laravel framework for my calendar.
 </p>
 <p>
     Commands to setup this project: